-Children's Writer and Illustrator in Puyallup, Washington, USA.
+Author and Illustrator in Puyallup, Washington, USA.

 Teresa Nordheim is a freelance author and illustrator from Washington State.
 In fact, it was on the front porch of her grandparent’s beach house where she drew her first illustration.
 In third grade, she entered her first writing contest.
 Teresa belongs to SCBWI, has self-published four books, over thirty published articles, won six awards, and drawn numerous illustrations for both print and web projects.
 She strives to create writing that will inspire, motivate, and educate children by transforming words and art into creations that will jump from the pages.

 Before Teresa became an author and illustrator, she attended college to obtain a degree in science and nursing.
 After a few years of working in various nursing positions, she found the opportunity to focus full time on writing.
 She now uses her educational background to research her articles, and books.
 She now focuses on promoting her name via social networks, and improving her writing skills.
 She just recently reobtained her nursing license with hopes of beig both a writer and a nurse.

 Writing monthly teacher's guides for Spider Magazine.